Josso7/the-pipe/README.md

-# TheTube
+# ThePipe

-TheTube is a clone of YouTube.
+ThePipe is a clone of YouTube.
 Users can go to the website and watch videos submitted by other users.
 Users can like and comment on videos as well as subscribe to other Tubers to keep notified of any new videos they post.
 If a user wants to make an account, this gives them the option to become a content creator and post their own videos, as well as comment on videos.

 ## Features